 To remedy this, the County has taken steps to address the "demand" side of the equation by stimulating the markets for used oil.
 In 1998, after learning that the price for re-refined oil was higher than their virgin counterparts, the Board expanded its green procurement policy by instructing County departments to use re-refined oil lubricant where and when practical and appropriate.
 Recognizing how critical this program is in strengthening the used oil market in the Southern California region, the Board also allowed a five percent price preference for re-refined oils over their virgin counterparts.
 By using the County's purchasing power to its advantage, Public Works was able to lower the cost of re-refined oil products to be equivalent to the cost of virgin products, and significantly less than the cost of what other agencies were paying for the same grade and quality of virgin products.

-Managed by the County of Los Angeles Department of Public Works, Environmental Programs Division
+Managed by the Los Angeles County Public Works, Environmental Programs Division